pixelbutler/pixelbutler/README.md

 ##### `pixelbutler.hsv2rgb(hsv)`
 Converts an `hsv` value to an `rgb` value.

-## Browser support

-Any modern browser that supports canvas and reasonable JS performance, and preferably WebGL support.

-- Firefox
-- Chrome
-- Safari
-- IE >= 10

-pixelbutler also runs well on WebGL capable modern mobile devices if the CPU load is not too crazy (eg: no PerlinNoise or massive shaders).
-Tested on Chrome & Firefox Mobile on Samsung Galaxy S3.

 ## Development

 The project is written in [TypeScript](http://typescriptlang.org), and built